Active Duty Wounded VET Has Guns Confiscated & then Thrown in Jail in D.C.

 Imagine returning home from multiple tours of duty, where you are asked to put your life on the line on a daily basis, only to find yourself sitting in jail for something the government pays you to do….
 CARRY A GUN

 Lieutenant Kim, who was at home being treated at Walter Reed Memorial Hospital for wounds that he received on the battlefield, was in the process of moving his belongings back home.
-Before being deployed Lieutenant Kim had brought his ten thousand dollar gun collection to his parents home for safe keeping.
-While at home seeking medical treatment for his wounds, Lieutenant Kim decided to transport his collection back to his home in South Carolina.
+Before being deployed, Lieutenant Kim brought his ten thousand dollar gun collection to his parents home for safe keeping.
+While at home, seeking medical treatment for his wounds, Lieutenant Kim decided to transport his collection back to his home in South Carolina.